QinghuaYao/ECE445-notebook/Jason/notebook.md

 Seeed Studio Xiao ESP32S3 pinout ![image](https://github.com/user-attachments/assets/e006f1a8-3120-43a0-ba6e-544467f3d3bb)
-Arduino client (on-robot code): [https://github.com/QinghuaYao/ECE445-notebook/blob/main/Jason/arduino_client.ino](url) Arduino server (from computer): [https://github.com/QinghuaYao/ECE445-notebook/blob/main/Jason/arduino_server.ino](url)
+Arduino client (on-robot code): [https://github.com/QinghuaYao/ECE445-notebook/blob/main/Jason/arduino_client.ino](url) Arduino server (from computer): [https://github.com/QinghuaYao/ECE445-notebook/blob/main/Jason/arduino_server.ino](url) DEBUG (client): too many
+- ISSUE: MCPWM unit 0 doesn't work
+- SOLUTION: investigation leads to seeed studio xiao not actually supporting MCPWM unit 0, switching all other timers to 0
+- ISSUE: TIMER doesn't properly time
+- SOLUTION: investigation leads to ESP32 library using an outdated version of the ESP32S3 hardware timers, have to guess and check actual numbers
+- ISSUE: reading input PWM doesn't work, signals stall out due to ISRs not firing if no signal is received
+- SOLUTION: add watchdog to reset signals back to 0 if no input is received
+- ISSUE: 30 different issues with the Wifi signals, and threading
+- SOLUTION: lots of documentation reading [https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/get-started/index.html](url)
+DEBUG (server):
+too many as well
+- ISSUE: not connected multiple times
+- SOLUTION: switch to connecting using MAC address as peers directly instead of searching for peers
+- ISSUE: sending signals ends up with signals arriving in incorrect order
+- SOLUTION: either use ACK with custom signals for each input, or send all of them at once using a custom pwm_data struct

+Added pure-pursuit information, by simming the next motions of the robot in advance (very little drain, 3ms of CPU use for 300 steps)
+Video of it all working: [https://drive.google.com/file/d/1QAclTgO31wBWgzG7DGrPYsUrj7KnDfsV/view?usp=sharing](url)

 ## Date: 4/1/25
 Topic: 3/4 subsystems working